Yandex Cloud

 Changing PostgreSQL settingsChanging PostgreSQL settings

-You can change the DBMS settings of the hosts in your cluster.
+You can change the DBMS settings for the hosts in your cluster.

 Warning